gbentley/ezenglish/README.md

 eZ English
 =========

-An eZ Publish translation extension which aims to simplify the English terms and phrases currently used in eZ Publish.
+An eZ Publish translation extension which aims to simplify, reduce & streamline the English terms and phrases currently used in eZ Publish.

 In addition it aims to tidy up the UI, by: